FastComments/fastcomments-blog/src/content/(8-09-2023) Comment Menu Update.md

 ### Existing Tenants

 If you're already using the "menu-content" selector - congratulations!
-We've gone through all our tenants using this selector and updated it to prevent breakages.
+We've gone through all our tenants using this selector and updated their widget configurations to prevent breakages.

 Let us know if you have any issues.